Vital Dispatch

 Your Body Is A Temple—Act Like It

-You say your body is a temple—but you keep filling it with toxic relationships, cheap drama, and mental garbage.
-If you’re ready to be ruthless about what you let in, this is for you.
+Your body is a temple, but you fill it with toxic relationships and mental garbage.
+If you’re ready to be ruthless about what you allow in, start here.